Farm and Sing

 “I want to thank you again for the amazing experience…..
 Working and living on the farm gave me so much more than I could have ever hoped for or expected, and I’m so grateful to have been able to share that little window of your lives with you…”

 A farm and sing camp is a camp on a farm where singing and farming is a daily activity!
 You will not be expected to do heavy farm labour (no tractor driving, ditch digging etc) but part of the experience is participating in daily farm life: giving the flock water, helping to move electronet fences, milking sheep, picking berries, mulching apple trees, weeding the garden.
-Its through the farm work that we grow community, and a deeper understanding of the village life that the folk songs we sing emerged from.
+It is through the farm work that we grow community, and an understanding of the village life that the folk songs we sing emerged from.

 The Sheep camp will have more farm work and less singing than the others– but we will still start and finish each day with a song or 2.

 Tuition does not include housing.
-We do have tenting spots available, and we can recommend local bnbs.
+We may have tenting spots available.

 These camps are not geared towards children, but kids are welcome!
 Kids under the age of 18 must be accompanied by an adult.
 Tuition for kids: Under 5 free, donation for food appreciated; 5-12 half price; teens- same as adults.

 A 30% tuition deposit to hold your place ($255 for Breath and Sheep; $90 for Magic) is due following your acceptance to one of our sessions.
 This tuition deposit is non-refundable, unless we have to cancel due to Covid or any other reason.
 The 70% balance of tuition will be due on arrival.